Railcar Fine Goods Opens New Factory and Headquarters

 The bigger footprint at Railcar will give the brand the opportunity to increase the volume of existing categories such as men’s denim and also will give the brand the opportunity to add more categories to Railcar’s women’s line, Dang said.

 Railcar has been sold overseas in Japan and Korea as well as in several Western European countries.
+The brand's retail price points in the United States range from $168 to $350.
 The brand also has developed fans from denim obsessives to fashionistas and even those looking for quality workwear, Dang said.
 He has chosen to keep his manufacturing domestically so he can oversee production.

 “Quality is central.
 I know what goes into every garment,” Dang said of the granular detail he seeks to bring to his apparel.
 “I know what needle size is used for every garment.”